Tu4n4nh/abc/Password-based/enumeration_via_account_lock.md

 ![image](https://user-images.githubusercontent.com/22276823/123981723-ac3b2a80-d9ec-11eb-8121-c1844e7b043c.png)

 Next, I brute force the password.
 The webapp has the another logic flaw when if account is blocking, you input the right password.
-The webapp doesn't response the string 'You have made too many incorrect login attempts'.So this time, i match the string 'You have made too many incorrect login attempts'.
+The webapp doesn't response the string `'You have made too many incorrect login attempts'`.
+So this time, i match the string `'You have made too many incorrect login attempts'`.
 After running attack, i just filter the responses doesn't match